rien333/numbersense-vae/thesis/README.md

 Davis and Pérusse 1988) Most of the research above was conducted on approximate numerical cognition, but the aforementioned characterisics of visual sense of number hold equally well for a more distinct sense of number such as subitizing.
-Similairily, subitizing is suggested to be a parallel preattentive process in the visual system (Dehaene 2011, p57), the visual system likely relying on it's ability to recognize holistic patterns for a final subitizing count (Jansen et al. 2014; Dehaene 2011,
+Similarly, subitizing is suggested to be a parallel preattentive process in the visual system (Dehaene 2011, p57), the visual system likely relying on it's ability to recognize holistic patterns for a final subitizing count (Jansen et al. 2014; Dehaene 2011,